 In between steps 2 and 3, we will run the calculation for you!

 The Net to Gross Calculator can be used for all pay category types.
 See examples below of the calculator in action.

 Using the Net to Gross Calculator on fixed pay categories

-For Karina to be paid a net bonus amount of $1000, her gross bonus amount needs to be $1481.
+For Charlie to be paid a net bonus amount of £1000, his gross bonus amount needs to be £1091.59

-Obviously you can see that Karina and Argon’s gross bonus amounts are different – this is simply because their tax scales are different.
+Obviously you can see that Charlie and Jacob’s gross bonus amounts are different – this is simply because the employee's tax codes are different.